ContractParser.ai

 This is us.
 We built ContractParser specifically for the use case most tools above don't fit: you have a pile of contracts right now, you want structured data back, you don't want to configure an inbox or commit to a monthly subscription, and you want the AI to flag which fields might be wrong rather than just returning values confidently.

-Strengths: pay-per-page with no subscription ($0.10/page Standard, $0.20/page Verified).
+Strengths: pay-per-page with no subscription ($0.15/page Verified default, $0.10/page Quick).
 Up to 1,000 documents per batch.
-Verified tier runs a second AI pass that audits every field, catches cross-field contradictions, and returns narrative reasoning in plain language — included at the tier price, not as an add-on.
+Verified tier runs a second Claude Opus 4.7 pass that audits every field across the document — explicitly checking cross-field arithmetic, date math, cross-reference validity, single-clause self-contradictions, and (when source citations are enabled) whether each cited quote actually supports its value (hallucination detection).
+Flags use hedged language and quote conflicting numbers verbatim.
+Opt-in source citations attach a page number + verbatim quote to every extracted value (CSV sidecar columns + click-popover on the results page) at no per-page surcharge.
+AI-tailored field auto-suggestion reads your first document and proposes a field set matched to that contract type.
 Polished drag-and-drop UI requires no configuration.
 No account required to start.
 Direct Salesforce import.
 Bare-metal US data centers (no cloud middleman), documents deleted within 2 hours, no AI training on customer data.

 Weaknesses: built for contracts specifically — less optimal for invoices, receipts, or mixed general document parsing.
 No public API at launch (planned).
 Smaller integration ecosystem than Airparser or DigiParser.
 Newer entrant with less market presence than the established vendors above.
-Subscription tools beat us per-page at steady high-volume usage.
+Subscription tools beat us per-page at steady high-volume usage — because their underlying stack costs less to run.

 6. Extracta.ai